pinglamb/math/linear-algebra/diagonal-triangular-forms.md

 ---
 layout: base
-title: Diagonalization and Triangular Form &#124; Linear Algebra
+title: Diagonal and Triangular Forms &#124; Linear Algebra
 ---

-# Diagonalization and Triangular Form
+# Diagonal and Triangular Forms
 {: .page-title}

 It can be equally useful to study polynomials which send individual vectors to zero, which leads to the discussion of eigenvalues and eigenvectors.